By LeaseCrunch® on December 6, 2022 at 12:36 PM

 The Financial Accounting Standards Board changed the lease accounting game forever when they declared the ASC 842 new lease accounting standard.

-ASC 842, which replaces the previous GAAP standard ASC 840, changes the way leases are classified, which therefore affects how lease accounting is executed.
+ASC 842, which replaces the previous GAAP standard ASC 840, changes the way leases are classified and recognized, which therefore affects how lease accounting is executed.
 Before the alteration, leases were either capital or operating leases; with the new standard, capital leases are now called finance leases.
-However, the accounting calculations for them have remained the same.
-Operating leases, in contrast, are still the same by name but are calculated in a different way.
+However, the accounting calculations for capital-now-finance leases have remained the same.
+Operating leases, in contrast, are still the same by name but are recognized in a different way.

 But that’s only the beginning.
 Let’s start with some basic definitions and then jump into the nitty gritty, answering questions like “what qualifies as a finance lease?” and “do operating leases go on the balance sheet?”.

-Operating leases are used for the limited-term leasing of assets and include a traditional renting relationship where there is no transferral of ownership.
-These types of leases are expenses that used to remain off of a company's balance sheets— the leased asset and the liabilities associated with it were not previously included on a company’s balance sheet.
+Operating leases are used for the limited-term leasing of assets and include traditional renting relationships.
+Before the new lease accounting standards, these types of leases were solely expensed and the leased asset and the liabilities associated with it were not included on the balance sheet.
+Now, regardless of whether a lease is operating or finance, an asset and liability must be recorded on the financial statements.

 - A transferral of ownership of an asset to the lessee at the end of the term of the initial lease.